-Before a few months ago, I had no idea just how easy it is to make British-style clotted cream at home.
-If you can pour cream into a dish, you can make clotted cream!
+I was so excited to realize that I can make British-style clotted cream at home to eat on my favorite fresh-from-the-oven currant scones.
+It’s so easy.
+If you can pour cream into a dish, you can make homemade clotted cream!

 The hardest part of the recipe?
 Waiting the 24 hours you need to bake, and then cool, the delicious cream before devouring it.

-Some of you are probably salivating at the thought of slathering fresh clotted cream on a scone and then topping it with jam, while others are probably wondering, what in the world is clotted cream?
+Some of you are probably salivating at the thought of slathering fresh clotted cream on a scone and then topping it with jam (or the other way around, depending), while others are probably wondering, what in the world is clotted cream?
 What is clotted cream used for?!

 The texture and taste of clotted cream can vary, depending on the cream you use and how you bake it, as you’ll see via my experiments below.
-The taste is unique and not like anything we typically eat in the US – like a cross between butter and unsweetened whipping cream.
-I highly recommend you just make some using my easy clotted cream recipe below and try it.
+The taste is unique and not like anything we typically eat in the US – like a cross between butter and unsweetened whipped cream.

-Clotted cream is absolutely delicious slathered on these currant scones.
-Clotted cream and scones are perfect for afternoon tea, birthday party, office party, shower, holiday party…or a delightful afternoon treat with a steaming hot London Fog or Fresh Mint Tea.
+Clotted cream is absolutely delicious slathered on these fresh-from-the-oven currant scones.
+Clotted cream and scones are perfect for hosting an afternoon tea, birthday party, office party, shower, holiday party…or a delightful afternoon treat with a steaming hot London Fog, Fresh Mint Tea or Earl Grey.

 What to Do with Clotted Cream?